magodo/terraform-provider-azurerm/website/docs/d/data_migration_service_project.html.markdown

 The following attributes are exported:

-* `id` - Resource ID of data migration service project.
+* `id` - The ID of Data Migration Service Project.

 * `location` - Azure location where the resource exists.